AhmedWael93/authorized-playground/README.md

 > Open App.js and add your token and url

-> if differnt token to be added or change in headers go to settings.js and adjust your config object
+> if different token to be added or change in headers go to settings.js and adjust your config object

+> Created By Blink22